K-emon22/Chill-bill/README.md

-# 💡 Bill Management Web App - Marigold
+# 💡 Bill Management Web App - ChillBill

 This web application  allows users to view and pay utility bills online.
 Users can manage their profile, view due bills, and make payments securely.